 Compare it to Ulster's other city, Londonderry.
 They recently reopened their old railway station.
 While the inner decor was heavily slanted modern, the exterior was preserved.
 Here, we have a compromise.
 The grandeur of the past met with the 'sleek efficiency' of the present.
 They've managed a compromise, they preserved and revitalised a great old building and brought it to the present.
 I don't want a compromise, but I'd take it over reckless destruction.
 Perhaps this speaks of a city in better touch with its past, and thus it has a firmer footing to face the future.
 Buildings should convey self-certainty.
 A hollow glass shell that could be erected anywhere conveys only insecurity, a desperation to be accepted by the 'in-crowd' who will immediately sense this and reject the vain effort.

 There are also some environmental arguments for building traditionally.

-Additionally, glass-walled buildings are a nightmare to heat, cool and maintain.
+Glass-walled buildings are significantly harder to heat, cool and maintain compared to those they've replaced.
 Stone and windowed buildings are built using patterns that have been known for centuries, keeping them warm in winter and cool in summer simply by design.
 Locally-sourced materials anchor a building to its surrounding and require much less energy to transport and produce, compared to globally-sourced materials.
 These should matter more in an age where environmental concerns are supposedly foremost.